this-sara/Chat-App-Node-Socket.io-TypeScript-/README.md

-Absolutely!
-I can create a **README for your Simple Chat App** in the **same structured, professional style** as your BloomHub API README.
-Here’s a complete version:

----

-# Simple Chat App API
+# Chat App API

-**Simple Chat App** is a lightweight real-time chat application backend built with Node.js, Socket.io, and TypeScript.
+** Chat App** is a lightweight real-time chat application backend built with Node.js, Socket.io, and TypeScript.
 It supports multiple users, real-time messaging, and optional message history storage.
 The project focuses on type-safe socket events, modular classes for chat management, and a terminal or web client interface.

 This README reflects the current features implemented in the repository.